ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 ## 1. Generate flattened, maximun intensity z-projections

 Open each microscopy file in ImageJ and generate flattened image:  _Image > Stacks > Z Project..._.
 Select  _Maximum Intensity_ for projection type.
-Save flattened image.<br><br><br>
+Save flattened image as TIFF file.<br><br><br>
 ##### &#x2757;&#x2757;_IMPORTANT CONSIDERATIONS_&#x2757;&#x2757;

-- For the SCAMPR_AreaFraction.ijm file in step 4 to work without throwing errors, the TIFF microscopy image files should be stored in seperate folder for each section (see sample data and image below).
+- For the SCAMPR_AreaFraction.ijm file in step 4 to work without throwing errors, the flattened TIFF image files should be stored in seperate folder for each section (see sample data and image below).
 Everything to the left of the " _ " in the image file name must &#x1F536; EXACTLY &#x1F536; match the name of its containing folder.<br><br><br>
 ![image](https://user-images.githubusercontent.com/64667688/157580492-5a1b7517-a712-406c-9cef-cebbe5e5d8a8.png)

-- The names of each image file should also &#x1F536; EXACTLY &#x1F536; match the names in the Image Title column in the CSV Key file.
 - The following portions of the image file names (red) &#x1F536;**_cannot_**&#x1F536;  be changed:

 ![image](https://user-images.githubusercontent.com/64667688/153970966-b7e56ef6-a5f7-4a39-b9b0-2746af59ecba.png)